Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 Copy the endpoint URL, and paste it in your browser.
 At this point, you will be asked to login.
 Use your Snowflake username and password, after which you should see JupyterLab running, all inside of Snowflake in SPCS!

+> aside positive
-***NOTE: To access the service, the user logging in must have `DASH_SPCS` role AND their default role cannot be `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.***
+> NOTE: To access the service, the user logging in must have `DASH_SPCS` role AND their default role cannot be `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.

 <!-- ------------------------ -->
 ## Deploy Llama 2 in SPCS
 Duration: 40

 Recall that in our `Dockerfile` we copied over three Notebooks along with two data (.csv) files, so they should be available to you in JupyterLab.

-Here's a quick overview of the notebooks.
+Here's a quick overview of the three notebooks.

-1) ***llm-notebook-with-fine-tune.ipynb***: This is the main notebook you will run through to complete this QuickStart guide.
+1) **llm-notebook-with-fine-tune.ipynb**: This is the main notebook you will run through to complete this QuickStart guide.

-2) ***llm-notebook-with-fine-tune-pre-run.ipynb***: If for any reason you are not able to run through *llm-notebook-with-fine-tune.ipynb* notebook, you can use this notebook as reference.
+2) **llm-notebook-with-fine-tune-pre-run.ipynb**: If for any reason you are not able to run through *llm-notebook-with-fine-tune.ipynb* notebook, you can use this notebook as reference.
 It has been pre-run so all the cells show the actual/expected output of running each cell.

-3) ***llm-notebook-with-fine-tune-pre-run-all-rows.ipynb***: In most cases, fine-tuning or training a model with a larger dataset usually results in a better, more accurate model.
+3) **llm-notebook-with-fine-tune-pre-run-all-rows.ipynb**: In most cases, fine-tuning or training a model with a larger dataset usually results in a better, more accurate model.
 This notebook illustrates that--while all the code is exactly the same as in *llm-notebook-with-fine-tune.ipynb* the only difference between the two is that in this notebook, the entire dataset was used to fine-tune the Llama 2 model vs in *llm-notebook-with-fine-tune.ipynb* the same model is fine-tuned using only 100 rows.
-And the improved model accuracy is evident in the inference results -- refer to the `output` vs `predicted` dataframe columns of the evaluation dataset in both notebooks. *NOTE: Fine-tuning the model on a larger dataset compared to 100 rows in our case will take much longer so just be mindful of that.*
+And the improved model accuracy is evident in the inference results -- refer to the `output` vs `predicted` dataframe columns of the evaluation dataset in both notebooks.

+> aside positive
+> NOTE: Fine-tuning the model on a larger dataset compared to 100 rows in our case will take much longer so just be mindful of that.

 Let's get started!

-In JupyterLab, double-click on ***llm-notebook-with-fine-tune.ipynb*** and follow along the instructions to run each cell starting at the very top by first importing the libraries.
+In JupyterLab, double-click on **llm-notebook-with-fine-tune.ipynb** and follow along the instructions to run each cell starting at the very top by first importing the libraries.

 ### Set Variables